cecilianguyencg/ActiveDirectoryHomeLab/README.md

 21. Going back to our **CLIENT1** VM, click **Other user**.
 Instead of logging in with the local user account when we installed Windows 10, we can use one of the user accounts created on the **Domain Controller**.
 I logged in with **cnguyen**.
 Now any user part of **MYDOMAIN** can log into **CLIENT1**.

-You've successfully created an Active Directory home lab environment, creating two virtual machines, and adding users with PowerShell.
+You've successfully created an Active Directory home lab environment, created two virtual machines, and added users with PowerShell.
 Thank you for joining me on this tutorial walk-through! 😊
 <!--
  ```diff
 - text in red